cs327/WordSnack/GameAssets/Art/2D/Assets/SplashScreen/README.txt

 Splash Screen Information
--Sprite sheet for splash screen, at 580x320 resolution (half-res).
+-Sprite sheet for splash screen, at full res
 -This animation should be played at 24 fps